Lisa Giordano '08 Follows Her Passion for Forensic Psychology

 Inside and outside the classroom, Giordano found inspiration and guidance, and she made the most of every opportunity.

 I had great resources at Colby-Sawyer, Giordan says.
 Professor Lynn Garrioch talked to me a lot about graduate programs, and Professor Basia Pietlicki was my advisor; I ended up assisting in her Personality Psychology class.
-I always met with writing tutors at the Academic Development Center to review my papers, and the Harrington Center for Career and Academic Advising helped me write my résumé when the time came.
+I always met with writing tutors at the Student Learning Collaborative to review my papers, and the Harrington Center for Experiential Learning for Career and Academic Advising helped me write my résumé when the time came.

 Giordano earned her master's degree in Forensic and Counseling Psychology in 2010 with a concentration in Latino Mental Health.
 Her thesis was on cultural and linguistic considerations when working with Spanish-speaking clients for competency to stand trial evaluations.
 She has spent the past three summers in Costa Rica and Ecuador learning the language and doing volunteer work.

 The Latino population is one of the fastest growing in the United States, says Giordano.
 I interned at a high school last year and there were a lot of students coming from Spanish-speaking countries who were not getting the mental health services they need.
 I've learned about the challenges they face while trying to get used to American culture and learn English.
 There are a lot of big changes that happen, and unfortunately, in schools and correctional facilities, most psychologists don't speak Spanish.

 While working on her master's, Giordano also interned at a medium-security prison that then hired her as a part-time clinician to do mental health screenings and crisis work.